 “But, won’t he get sick because of the cold?”
 I hesitated, and asked after a while.
 Though we had burning coals in the middle of the room to keep the house warm, the temperature was still low.
 It was only just warm enough not to freeze anybody to death.

 “It’s alright.
 I will put him right back to bed once he calms down.”

 A blizzard happened this afternoon.
-Fierce wind and angry thunders lost their temper and were raging up in the sky, turning it into a bitter grey.
+Fierce wind and angry thunder lost their temper and were raging in the sky, turning it into a bitter grey.
 The ceaseless sounds seemed to be from a hand-to-hand battle between two giants, bumping each other with their giant chests, howling out air currents that swore to tear up the sky.

 A sudden clap of thunder exploded somewhere near us, so close that I thought it happened right above my head.
-All the windows whined fearfully, and the house was as though it was getting crushed.
+All the windows whined fearfully, and the house wailed as though it was getting crushed.
 Right after that, from somewhere not far outside came a collapsing sound, and it lasted for a brief while.

-I screamed and escaped from the chair I was sitting on into Cai without a second thought.
+I screamed and leaped from the chair I was sitting on into Cai without a second thought.
 Cai held me tightly, and turned his head to Dad:“ What just happened?
 Did the thunder hit something?”